valence-rs/valence/CONTRIBUTING.md

 unstable `rustfmt` settings are enabled in the project.
 To run `rustfmt` with the nightly toolchain, use the `cargo +nightly fmt` command.

-# What issues can I work on?
+# What issues should I work on?

 Issues
 labelled [good first issue](https://github.com/valence-rs/valence/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are a good place to start.
-This label is reserved for issues that shouldn't require too much specialized domain knowledge to complete.
+This label is reserved for issues that are relatively uncontroversial and shouldn't require too much specialized domain knowledge to complete.
 New contributors are not required to start with these issues.

 If you plan to work on something that's not an open issue, consider making one first so that it can be discussed.
 This